Chunyfong/Automation/README.md

-*Storage of my work script & reference reading*
+*Just some of my work script to automate all the boring office Task*